zzz845zz/kaist-cp.github.io/_people/jeehoon.kang.md

 {%- assign person = site.data.people | where:"id",person_id | sample %}

 {: .alert .alert-info}
-**I'm actively recruiting motivated students of all levels interested in designing and verifying concurrent and parallel systems.** If you're interested, please **read this [instruction]({{ site.baseurl }}/join) and contact Jeehoon ASAP.**
+**We are currently seeking enthusiastic students at all academic levels who are interested in designing and verifying concurrent and parallel systems.**
+If this interests you, please **review these [instructions]({{ site.baseurl }}/join) and contact [Jeehoon]({{ site.baseurl }}/jeehoon.kang) as soon as possible.**

 <img align="right" style="width: 30%; padding-left: 3%;" src="{{ site.baseurl }}/assets/images/people/jeehoon.kang.jpg" alt="{{ person.name }}">

-I'm a **Tenure-Track Assistant Professor at [KAIST School of Computing](https://cs.kaist.ac.kr)** and the **Principal Investigator of [Concurrency and Parallelism Laboratory](https://www.fearless.systems)**.
+I am a **Tenure-Track Assistant Professor at the [KAIST School of Computing](https://cs.kaist.ac.kr)** and the **Principal Investigator at the [Concurrency and Parallelism Laboratory](https://www.fearless.systems)**.
-I'm also an **Adjunct Faculty at [KAIST Graduate School of AI Semiconductor](https://aisemi.kaist.ac.kr/)**.
+Additionally, I serve as an **Adjunct Faculty member at the [KAIST Graduate School of AI Semiconductor](https://aisemi.kaist.ac.kr/)**.
-I received my Ph.D. in Computer Science from Seoul National University under the supervision of [Prof. Chung-Kil Hur](https://sf.snu.ac.kr/gil.hur) and the guidance of [Prof. Kwangkeun Yi](http://kwangkeunyi.snu.ac.kr/).
+My Ph.D. in Computer Science was earned at Seoul National University, supervised by [Prof. Chung-Kil Hur](https://sf.snu.ac.kr/gil.hur).
+I was also advised by [Prof. Kwangkeun Yi](http://kwangkeunyi.snu.ac.kr/).

-I'm designing and verifying concurrent and parallel systems, from micro-architectures to programming languages and algorithms, that greatly improve performance and reduce power consumption, thereby serving as the basis for the upcoming era of massive data processing.
+My work is centered around designing and verifying concurrent and parallel systems.
+These systems range from micro-architectures to programming languages and algorithms, aiming to substantially enhance performance and reduce power consumption.
+This work is crucial for the impending era of extensive data processing.

 {% include person_contact.md person_id=person_id %}